Bike loans you can compare today

 If you're after a second-hand motorbike, you may still be eligible for a secured car loan.
 Here are the criteria you should consider for each brand:

 - Beyond Bank Low Rate Car Loan.
 The motorbike cannot be more than two years old.

-- Latitude Personal Loan.
-The motorbike cannot be more than 10 years old.
+- Latitude personal loan.
+The motorbike cannot be more than ten years old.

 - IMB Secured Personal Loan.
 The motorbike needs to be less than six years old.

 Things you probably want to avoid

 - Taking out a loan you can’t afford.